List of Harvey Birdman, Attorney at Law and Birdgirl characters: Harvey Birdman

 Harvey Birdman (voiced by Gary Cole) is a superhero who starred in the Hanna-Barbera show Birdman and the Galaxy Trio in the 1960s.
 Birdman's secret alter ego from that show, Ray Randall, is not mentioned in this series, though it can be found hidden in the opening credits; as well, in the episode "Deadomutt, Part 2", a police mugshot of Harvey identifies him as "Harvey R. R. Birdman", indicating his full legal name is now Harvey Raymond Randall Birdman.

 Birdman gets strength and power from sunlight, and grows weak if kept away from the sun for too long.
 His superpowers include flight, though as Harvey Birdman, he often completely forgets about this.
 He also has the ability to create a shield of solid light, and the ability to shoot destructive energy beams from his fists.
 These powers are thought to stem from the crest on his helmet, though Harvey is not entirely sure of the crest's true role in his powers.

 He has since retired from his superhero job and is now working for the law firm of Sebben & Sebben.
 Harvey is generally honest, a little dim, 6'6", and has large wings growing out of his back, genetically inherited from his father.
 His clients consist of other Hanna-Barbera characters of the past and present.

+Birdman was seemingly killed in the series finale when run over by a bus, but turns out to be a clone of him created in the penultimate episode as he appears in the epilogue movie.